mexus/pastebin/README.md

 To download data send a `GET` request to `/id`, where `id` is a paste ID obtained on the previous step.
 Actually you don't have to specifically obtain an ID, just use the returned link as it is.
+If the paste has information about its file name the service will redirect the request to `/id/file-name` so you'll be able to save the file under the correct name.

+You can optionally provide a desired file name like `/id/file-name`.

 To delete a paste send a `DELETE` request to `/id`, and the paste will be deleted (if it exists obviously).